humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-08-18-css-lint-updated-to-0-5-0.md

   - CSS
   - CSSLint
 ---
 After a slight delay to figure out some UI changes, the 0.5.0 release of CSS Lint has now made it to [csslint.net][1].
 As with previous releases, this release saw a mixture of bug fixes and new features.
-The biggest change you&#8217;ll notice on the web site is that rules are now categorized based on how they help your code.
-We received a lot of feedback that you weren&#8217;t sure why some rules were there.
-We hope that categorizing the rules will help clear up some of that confusion (there&#8217;s more documentation coming, we promise!).
+The biggest change you'll notice on the web site is that rules are now categorized based on how they help your code.
+We received a lot of feedback that you weren't sure why some rules were there.
+We hope that categorizing the rules will help clear up some of that confusion (there's more documentation coming, we promise!).
 There were also a lot of changes under the hood, here are the highlights:

-  * cssguru [pointed out][2] that the `!important` rule didn&#8217;t tell you how the target usage count.
+  * cssguru [pointed out][2] that the `!important` rule didn't tell you how the target usage count.
 That has been addressed.
-  * Eric [created][3] a one-line-per-file output format that matches JSHint&#8217;s output format.
+  * Eric [created][3] a one-line-per-file output format that matches JSHint's output format.
   * Senthil [discovered a problem][4] with the Rhino CSS Lint CLI where directories were not being read.
 The CLI has now been fixed and directories can be recursively read once again.
   * The CSS parser now correctly supports CSS keyframe syntax and [CSS escaping][5].
   * cssguru [also argued][6] that having too many important declarations should not be an error.
 After some discussion, we agreed, and this is now a warning.